LMKoesters/LazyModeler/README.md

 ![(a) Model quality check and (b,c) exemplary output plots of significant relationships.](paper/assets/figure2.png) (a) Model quality check and (b,c) exemplary output plots of significant relationships.

+# Community guidelines
+We welcome contributions, feedback, and suggestions to improve this project.
+- Encountered a bug or unexpected behavior?
+Open an issue on GitHub.
+Just make sure that your issue hasn't been reported yet by checking existing issues before opening a new one.
+- Contributions (e.g., code improvements, new features, documentation) are welcome via pull requests.
+When contributing, describe your changes clearly and provide sufficient context to help us understand your work.

 # References
 Bartoń, Kamil.
 2024. *MuMIn: Multi-Model Inference*.